 Configure video players to meet your branding needs.

 Integrate video to your website, mobile site, or mobile application with a simple URL or embed code.

 The following step-by-step workflow description is designed to help you get up and running quickly with adaptive video sets in Adobe Dynamic Media Classic.
-After each step is a cross-reference to a topic heading where you can find more information.
+After each step, there is a cross-reference to a topic heading where you can find more information.

 Upload and generate adaptive video sets using one of the following two scenarios:

-Upload master source videos - If your videos are not encoded, on the Global Navigation bar, select Upload to upload master video source files (non-MP4).
+Upload primary source videos - If your videos are not encoded, on the Global Navigation bar, select Upload to upload primary video source files (non-MP4).
 Adobe Dynamic Media Classic encodes them to MP4 files for you.
 In the Upload Job Options dialog box, under EVideo Options, select Adaptive Video.